 to fish.
 It did so at great net economic benefit to the general

 Energy Regulatory Commission is engaged in wholesale relicensing

 of the nation's hydroelectric infrastructure.
-Hundreds of project
+The economic, environmental,

 and social stakes are enormous and far-reaching.

 NRIC on its own behalf, and in support of others, intervenes in